All the ‘need-to-know before you go’ information can be found here below.

 Accessible parking

-If you have any questions about accessible parking and access issues, please contact the Innovation Festival team at innovationfestival@nwl.co.uk.
+If you have any questions about accessible parking and access issues, please contact the Innovation Festival team at innovationfestival@nwl.co.uk who will be happy to help and support.

 Drop-off point

-Drop off is available at the Main Innovation Festival Entrance.
+Drop off is available at the main Innovation Festival entrance.

 Accessible toilets

-Accessible facilities are available near the Innovation Festival Entrance and there are accessible facilities available within the Racecourse building and under the Colonel Porters Stand.
-A Radar key is required to access the facilities underneath the stand and can be requested from our information point.
+Accessible facilities are available near the Innovation Festival entrance and there are accessible facilities available within the Racecourse building and under the Colonel Porters Stand.
+A radar key is required to access the facilities underneath the stand and can be requested from our information point.

 The location of the accessible facilities, lifts and ramps can be seen on the accessibility map above.